PCRuniversum/PCRedux/joss/paper.md

 # Conclusion

-Manual classification of amplification curves is time-consuming and error-prone, especially when data sets are large.
-It is difficult to analyze and classify amplification curves when they deviate markedly from the sigmoidal shape or when their number becomes impractical for manual analysis.
-The objectivity of the user can also be questioned because in a manual classification (e.g., negative, positive) the result is usually influenced by the subjective perception of the experimenter.
-An automatic system for analyzing qPCR curves may objectify and generalize the decision process.
+Manual classification of amplification curves is time-consuming and error-prone, especially with large data sets.
+It is difficult to work amplification curves if they deviate from the sigmoidal shape or their number is impractical for manual analysis.
+With a manual classification, the result is influenced by subjective perception.
+An automated system for analysing qPCR curves can objectify and generalise the decision-making process.

-To address these problems, we developed `PCRedux`.
-The `PCRedux` package allows a faster (omission of manual inspection) automatic computer-aided classification of amplification curves based on 90 descriptors derived from statistically and analytically comprehensible algorithms. `PCRedux` is designed to improve the quality and reproducibility of qPCR data analysis by systematically validating input data.
+Training neural networks is an option.
+However, the question here is what the model considers relevant.
+Especially in diagnostic This is particularly problematic for diagnostic applications.
+To avoid these 'black box' situations, there are methods where each descriptor can be explained mathematically.

-Training of neural networks would pose an option.
-But here the question of what the model considers as relevant would arise, especially in diagnostic applications.
-In order to avoid these "black box" situations, methods are available in which each descriptor can be mathematically explained.
+The `PCRedux` package enables a faster (elimination of manual inspection) automatic computer-aided classification of amplification curves based on 90 descriptors using statistically and analytically traceable algorithms.
+PCRedux' serves to improve the quality and reproducibility of the quality and reproducibility of qPCR data analysis by systematic validation of input data.

 # Acknowledgments